thatone313/MWheeler_CS499_ePortfolio/artifacts/algorithms-data-structures/index.md

 - Began development of a **recommendation engine** that uses tokenized word similarity to suggest “similar trips,” laying the groundwork for later machine-learning-driven personalization.

 These enhancements demonstrate my ability to design and apply algorithms that balance **security, performance, and user experience** in a production-style environment.
+I kept the logic simple and efficient by using set operations and pattern matching, which kept performance fast and predictable even as the data grew, balancing accuracy and responsiveness for users.

 ![Search Results Before Enhancement](../software-design/images/TravelListingBefore.jpg)